CCollier-AI/CCollier-AI.github.io/ai-as-a-critical-thinking-partner.md

 I’ve been experimenting with LLMs and agentic systems for some time now, and I’ve built some incredible things (in my opinion 😂) using a mix of tools and approaches.
 When I first started using tools like ChatGPT, Claude, Perplexity, Midjourney, etc., I totally understood how addictive it can be to just say:
-	“I’ll just use <insert AI product here> for that.”
+	“I’ll just use insert AI product or service here for that.”

 After countless hours over countless months—using numerous services and applications—one thing has stood out to me: